Panama disease

 Panama disease (or Fusarium wilt) is a plant disease that infects banana plants (Musa spp.).
 It is a wilting disease caused by the fungus Fusarium oxysporum f. sp. cubense (Foc).
 The pathogen is resistant to fungicides and its control is limited to phytosanitary measures.

 During the 1950s, an outbreak of Panama disease almost wiped out commercial Gros Michel banana production.
 The Gros Michel banana was the dominant cultivar of bananas, and Fusarium wilt inflicted enormous costs and forced producers to switch to other, disease-resistant cultivars.
-Currently, a new outbreak of Panama disease caused by the strain Tropical Race 4 (TR4) threatens the production of the Cavendish banana, today's most popular cultivar.
+Since the 2010s, a new outbreak of Panama disease caused by the strain Tropical Race 4 (TR4) has threatened the production of the Cavendish banana, today's most popular cultivar.

 Overview

 Although fruits of the wild bananas (Musa spp.) have large, hard seeds, most edible bananas are seedless.
 Banana plants are therefore propagated asexually from offshoots.
 Because these rhizomes are usually free of symptoms even when the plant is infected by F. oxysporum f. sp. cubense, they are a common means by which this pathogen is disseminated.
 It can also be spread in soil and running water, on farm implements or machinery.